 Parap is served by 1 school, including 1 primary.
 The average ICSEA score is 1066, which is above the national average of 1,000.
 Public transport access includes 12 bus stops.

-From an investment perspective, Parap offers a gross rental yield of 2.3%, rated as low yield.
+From an investment perspective, Gross rental yield sits at around 2.3% (low yield).
 Property prices are above the state median ($945K/$711K), placing it in the premium segment.
 The price-to-income ratio of 8.1x is considered moderate.
 House prices have moved +14.5% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.